kvarak/dnd/docs/_Equipment/weapons.md

  **Versatile**.
 This weapon can be used with two hands if the haft is long enough.
 When dealing damage while wielding the weapon in two hands, increase the damage die one size.

 ## <a class="internal-link" name="internal-meleeSpecial">Special Melee Weapons</a>
-Some weapons do not follow the generic patterns of damage, or have unusual rules governing their use.

 <div class="block classTable halfClassTable frame" markdown="1">